The Capitoline Museums

 The Palazzo Nuovo wing of the Capitoline Museums in Rome

-Stuffed with ancient statues and mosaics and Renaissance and baroque masterpieces by Caravaggio, Rubens, Titian, and Tintoretto, the twinned Capitoline Museums sit on opposite sides of the Campidoglio (Capitoline Hill).
+Stuffed with iconic ancient statues and mosaics as well as Renaissance and baroque masterpieces by Caravaggio, Rubens, Titian, and Tintoretto, the twinned Capitoline Museums sit on opposite sides of the Campidoglio (Capitoline Hill).

 Since 2000, the two wings been connected by an underground tunnel through the famed Tabularium, the ancient Roman archives that were discovered just beneath the Palazzo Senatorio, where Rome's modern mayor still holds court.